hanhon0510/ualbp-1/README.md

 ## Requirements and Installation

 1. **Python Version**
-   Make sure you have Python 3.8 installed (or higher, if compatible).
+   Make sure you have Python 3.8 installed

 2. **Virtual Environment**
    Create and activate a virtual environment: